HaukeBartsch/talk/readme.md

 >  write out the found segmentation tqsrrrqt_seg.png
 ```

-Here an example on how to perform a segmentation on another image:
+Here an example on how to perform a segmentation using more of the available options:

 ```
 ./talk --verbose segment1 HiResHE.jpg 25 200 4 --meansize 16 --focussize 2 --compactness 1.1
 ```

-In this case the 'verbose' option will print out some more information about detected and estimated parameters
+In this case the 'verbose' option will print out information about detected and estimated parameters
 of the algorithm.
-We look for objects that are between 30 and 150 pixel in area.
-The image is first corrected
-for mean intensities using a gliding mean subtraction filter of 16x16 pixel.
-A mexican hat sharpening filter
-focused on a pixel size of 2 is used afterwards.
-The resulting corrected and focused image is used for detection
+We look for objects that have an area of between 30 and 150 pixel.
+To remove uneven illumination the image intensities will be corrected using a gliding mean subtraction filter of 16x16 pixel.
+A mexican hat sharpening filter focused on a pixel size of 2 is used afterwards.
+The resulting image is used for detection
-of contiguous regions with a maximum aspect ratio of 1:4 and a maximum compactness value of 0.9 (prefers more compact objects).
+of contiguous regions with a maximum aspect ratio of 1:4 and a maximum compactness value of 1.1 which filters out objects that are not compact enough.